is content-negotiation doomed?

 it seems that the pattern should work like this:

-4. when a request comes in, determine the best match media type using the Accept header
+- when a request comes in, determine the best match media type using the

-7. if there is no match *at all* betweeen the Accept header and the supported media types for the resource, return 406 - Not Acceptable
+header and the supported media types for the resource, return406 - Not Acceptable

 this seems pretty basic. the only magic here is "determine the best match media type" step. i've seen a couple examples of handling this. i like mimeparse (per this article) from joe gregorio. i plan on adapting his code for my C#-based engine. this should handle 'magic' part. that leaves the details of supporting multiple representations (meaning generating the various outputs for that resource) and that's just a matter of brute force work, right?